dknight/whoopee/2024-05-13 linked-list.md

 	return node
 end

----Detaches and returns the head.
+---Removes and returns the head.
 Pointer moves to next node.
 If next node is
 ---not exists nil is returned.
 ---@return Node | nil
-function LinkedList:detachHead()
+function LinkedList:removeHead()
 	local tmp = self._head
 	if not tmp then
 		return nil